aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 I can't believe you're about to eat my tiny home.

-Last update: Tue Jun 18 05:08:14 2024
+Last update: Wed Jun 19 05:07:19 2024

 ### Let's play! 🎮